ut-biomet/r-geno-tools-engine/doc/README.md

 `adj_method`     |     correction method: "holm", "hochberg", "bonferroni", "BH", "BY", "fdr", "none" (see ?p.adjust for more details)
 `thresh_p`     |     p value significant threshold (default 0.05)
-`chr`     |     name of the chromosome to show (show all if NA) `title`     |     Title of the plot.
-Default is "Manhattan Plot"
+`chr`     |     name of the chromosome to show (show all if NA)

 ## Value